tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* EMS-ESP: update in respect to changes in JSON structure without spaces in System Info.
+* EMS-ESP: update in respect to changes in JSON structure without spaces in System Info

 ### 4.4.1 (2024-07-09)
 * avoid crashes when undefined states are changed (old state names in vis)